 The UN High Commissioner for Refugees defines a refugee as a person who has fled their homeland and is unable to return due to a well-founded fear of persecution.
 Since 1970 the world refugee population has increased over 500% and now numbers at over 22,000,000 worldwide.
 Nearly 75% of the world’s refugees are women and children.
 Only about 2% will be resettled in a new country and given the opportunity to rebuild their lives.

 Refugees leave their home country taking only what they can carry.
-Because their politics, religion, race, or ethnic affiliation, they will not be safe in their country.
+Because their politics, religion, race, or ethnicity, they will not be safe in their country.
 We help them with a smooth transition into life here in the United States, starting with finding and furnishing a home for the new arrivals, orientation about our culture, English language training, and employment services.
 Their goal is early self-sufficiency, and most of them achieve that within four months.

 How to help